kendoctor/tutorial.php.symfony.framework.cms/doc/02-familiar-with-symfony-MVC.md

 * check.php - check whether your current php env are fully fit for symfony framework or not.
 * logs - yes. logs something for your diagnosis. nees write permission for web server.
 * SymfonyRequirements.php - You should not change it. but, you can view it.

+Ok.
+Let us pay attension to src folder a little bit.

+This folder default only contains one folder by the name Acme.

+What does it means?

+It means a name for one Vendor.
+For example, Kendoctor, Microsoft, Sony etc.

+Enter into Acme you will see DemoBundle which means a Bundle provided by vendor Acme.

+Enter DemoBundle, you will see commonly used bundle structure, such as

+* Controller - It's "C" here.
+* Entity - It's "M" here.
+* Form - Form classes for creating forms
+* Resources - "V" in this folder, aslo contains bundle-level resources here.
+* Tests - Do you know?
+* Others - It's not important to describe everthing here now.

+Folder "Vendor" as the name is, 3-party php libraies and bundles located in this directory.
+You can check by yourself.
+Not necessary to know here.

+OK.
+It's time to let us make our hands to move.

+##Generate a bundle and create a page now